Table of Contents

 West coast is the most popular beach holiday destination on the island and a large part of travellers makes it the base of their Sri Lanka trip.
 The travellers, who wish to explore other parts of the island often, make short trips to other areas of the country such as southern cost, cultural triangle, Sri Lanka tea country or Mountains to explore many other interesting tourist attractions.

 There are dozens of golden beaches on the west, but it is lack of some other features such as the national parks, historical monuments and rain forests.
 Therefore what most travellers, who spend their beach holidays on the west coast do are making short trips to other places such as southern Sri Lanka and explore places such as ancient temples, wildlife reserves.
 Below mentioned Sri Lanka southern coast itinerary for 2 days is a very popular activity as it enables the travellers to explore multiple tourist attractions within 2 days.

 Do I get time to relax on the 2 days Sri Lanka southern coast tour?

 This 2 days tour is the program for the travellers, who like to experience the rich natural wealth of southern Sri Lanka.
-This is not a tour to relax, even though the southern coast of Sri Lanka is rank among the best spots for relaxing, the time is not allocated for relaxing.
+This is not a tour to relax, even though the southern coast of Sri Lanka ranks among the best spots for relaxing, the time is not allocated for relaxing on this trip.
 In fact, this is a short tour itinerary for 2 days.

 2 day Sri Lanka south coast itinerary